-If the beneficiary of a grant (i.e. the coordinator in a multi-beneficiary contract) is an organisation whose pillars have been positively assessed by the European Commission, this organisation will not sign a grant contract but a contribution agreement based on the related template 219 220.
+If the beneficiary of a grant (i.e. the coordinator in a multi-beneficiary contract) is an organisation whose pillars have been positively assessed by the European Commission, this organisation will not sign a grant contract but a contribution agreement based on the related template.

-However, the special and general conditions of the contribution agreement will be supplemented by standard templates published with the call for proposals, i.e. the budget (Annex B) and the logical framework (Annex C)221.
-The description of the action (Annex I to the contribution agreement) will be drawn from the application form submitted by the organisation222.
+However, the template of the contribution agreement will need to take into consideration standard templates published with the call for proposals, i.e. the budget (Annex B) and the logical framework (Annex C) which is to be included in the description of the action.
+The description of the action